W-Jeng/unordered_map-cpp/README.md

 ./runbenchmark
 ```

-## Foreword
+## Lessons Learned

-This project has been a fantastic learning journey for me.
-I've gained a deeper understanding of C++ by implementing custom hashmaps with both raw pointers and shared pointers.
-It's been a hands-on way to learn about memory management, pointer arithmetic, and the intricacies of C++ data structures.
-Additionally, working with CMake for the first time has given me practical experience in project configuration and build systems.
-Overall, this project has significantly expanded my skills and understanding of C++ and its application in real-world scenarios.
+This project has been a great way to dive deeper into C++.
+Implementing custom hashmaps with raw and shared pointers has definitely given me a better grip on memory management, pointer math, and C++ data structures.
+Plus, figuring out CMake for the first time was a whole new adventure in build systems.
+All in all, it’s been a solid learning experience, and I’ve walked away with a better understanding of C++ and how it works in real projects.